 General - The accounts and consolidated financial statements are maintained on the accrual basis of accounting and, accordingly, reflect all significant accounts receivable, payable, and other liabilities.

-The Organization reports information regarding its financial position and activities according to three classes of net assets: unrestricted, temporarily restricted, and permanently restricted (when applicable) net assets, as required by Generally Accepted Accounting Principles (GAAP).
+The Organization reports information regarding its financial position and activities according to two classes of net assets: without donor restrictions and with donor restrictions (when applicable), as required by Generally Accepted Accounting Principles (GAAP).